 d.
 Laws and regulations governing data collection

-Netcore Cloud can help you build a data-driven website engagement strategy with web push notifications powered by our robust customer engagement platform.
+Customer engagement platforms can help you build a data-driven website engagement strategy with channels like web push notifications, WhatsApp, SMS, Email, and more to build deep customer relationships.

 2. Segmentation Challenges: Segmentation is the question